liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 smartphone or tablet users differently than those accessed by PC users.

 Both sites and individual pages can be configured with any number of rule groups.
 A rule group is designed to describe a group of devices.
+Think of a rule group as a mobile device family.
 It can contain one or more rules which describe a category of devices, such as all android devices or all iOS tablets.
 Rule groups can be prioritized to determine which one will be applied to a given page request.
 You can define as many rules as you need to classify all the devices you want to take actions on.

 In order to configure mobile device rules, you need a way to find out the characteristics of the device.
 While some of the characteristics are provided by